We guide trustees and personal representatives through the SA900 process in a clear, practical way.

 How to complete the SA900 form accurately

-We walk through the practical steps to complete an SA900 so figures land in the right places.
+We walk through the practical steps to complete an SA900 so figures land in the right places and you avoid common mistakes.

-Begin by choosing the correct tax year and accounting period.
-The tax year runs from 6 April to 5 April.
-Your accounting period may differ.
-Be clear which window you use before you enter totals.
+Begin by confirming the correct tax year and any accounting period.
+The UK tax year runs from 6 April to 5 April.
+For most trusts, the accounting period aligns with the tax year.
+For estates under administration, the accounting period runs from the date of death (or the day after the end of the previous accounting period) and may not align neatly with 5 April.
+Be clear which period you are reporting before you enter any totals.

 Supplementary pages matter.
-Use the correct SA901–SA905 pages when you have property, dividends or capital gains to report.
-Missing pages are a common cause of queries and delay.
+Use the correct SA901–SA905 supplementary pages when the trust has property income, foreign income, dividends or capital gains to report.
+Missing the right supplementary pages is one of the most common causes of HMRC queries and processing delays.

 Simple accuracy checklist

-- Fix the tax year and note your accounting period.
+- Confirm the tax year (6 April to 5 April) and note your accounting period if it differs.

-- Enter trust or estate details exactly as on the UTR letter.
+- Enter the trust or estate details exactly as they appear on the UTR letter from HMRC.

-- Attach the right supplementary pages for income types and disposals.
+- Attach the correct supplementary pages for each income type and any chargeable disposals.

 How to file the SA900 online or by post

-Choose the route that matches your resources and the complexity of the estate or fund.
-We explain both methods so you can pick with confidence.
+Choose the route that matches your resources and the complexity of the trust or estate.
+We explain both methods so you can decide with confidence.

 Online filing using HMRC-approved trust and estate software